Katherine Franco

 Katherine Franco is a registered patent attorney who concentrates her practice in the protection of innovation with a special focus on high-tech.

-She primarily focuses on patent preparation and prosecution, licensing and acquisition of intellectual property rights, opinion work, and client counseling.
+She primarily focuses on patent portfolio development, including preparation and prosecution, licensing, strategic acquisition of intellectual property rights, opinion work, and client counseling.
+Katherine is skilled at assisting high-tech companies to protect software-based emerging technologies, as well as guiding organizations entering the software space through the challenges of software protection and patent eligibility.
+Her practice includes strategic patent prosecution including utilizing United States Patent and Trademark Office (“USPTO”) pilot programs to produce high-value patent assets for her clients.
 Her emphasis lies in applying her computer science and engineering background to technical disciplines related to software and electronics, such as:

 • Artificial intelligence and machine learning